Amolraut638/QuickShow_frontend-/README.md

-Frontend Completed, Backend is in making
+Frontend is complete; backend development is underway.